Threats to Your Business from API Abuse

 Useful apps are dependent on the data and services provided by multiple APIs from a range of vendors.
-A typical enterprise app will make use of both internal and 3rd party APIs, and each will have its own approach to access management and associated charges.
+A typical enterprise app will make use of both internal and third-party APIs.
+Each will have its own approach to access management and associated charges.

 Failing to protect keys from misuse can have a number of negative consequences for your business:

 - Paying for someone else who is using a pay-per-call API with your API key.